A country in crisis

 The crisis in Chad is complex.
 As well as the conflict with Boko Haram, Chad is also playing host to Central African and South Sudanese refugees from the east, and Chadian refugees who are returning from the Central African Republic.

-Due to the sheer scale of displacement and damage, we’re working with international aid agency, ICAHD (International Cooperation Action for Humanitarian Assistance and Development), to deliver aid in Chad.
+We worked with international aid agency, ICAHD (International Cooperation Action for Humanitarian Assistance and Development), to deliver aid in Chad.

 - Give families protection from extreme weather and violence